eirikg/no.javatime.inplace/README.md

 ```
 from the parent pom file in project `packaging/no.javatime.inplace.parent`.

-After a build the local update site can be found in: `packaging/no.javatime.inplace.parent/target/repository`.
+After a build, the local update site can be found in: `packaging/no.javatime.inplace.p2/target/repository`.

 ### Targets